-- Help you identify your needs and plan to address them. - Work closely with you and your doctor to understand your needs. - Help arrange transportation to medical appointments, if needed. - Help you manage any medicines that you might have. - Work hand in hand with you to help you have a healthy baby.
+- ❖ Help you identify your needs and make a plan to address them. - ❖ Work closely with you and your doctor to understand your needs. - ❖ Help arrange transportation to medical appointments, if needed. - ❖ Help you manage any medicines that you might have. - ❖ Work hand in hand with you to help you have a healthy baby.

-How do I find a PMP Provider?
+How do I find a PMH?

-- If you currently receive Medicaid, you should report to your case worker that you are pregnant. - If you do not receive Medicaid, you may be eligible while you are pregnant.
-Contact your local county department of social services for information on applying for Medicaid.
-Your local health department can also tell you who the PMP providers are in your area. - You are free to choose any prenatal care provider.
+- ❖ If you currently receive Medicaid, you should report to your case worker that you are pregnant.
+At that time, your Medicaid case worker can tell you who the PMH providers are in your area. - ❖ If you do not receive Medicaid, you may be eligible while you are pregnant.
+Contact your local county department of social services for information on applying for Medicaid and on the PMH providers in your area. - ❖ Your local health department can also tell you who the PMH providers are in your area. - ❖ You are free to choose any prenatal care provider.